abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 that we do not let anything get in the way of that.

-We can dwell on the things we don't like, the things we find frustrating—those things that create doubt—and we can even come up with persuasive reasons why something we doubt is, in fact, wrong.
+We can dwell on the things we don't like, the things we find frustrating---those things that create doubt---and we can even come up with persuasive reasons why something we doubt is, in fact, wrong.
 But the effect of dwelling and thinking like this is that the heart can become discontented.
 We needn't invite that sort of discontent when we can just as easily dwell on our trump card. *The Buddha existed, and he was fully enlightened.* When I bring up this perception, there's immediate joy and love and a recognition that this form, with all its imperfections, has a lineage that connects the Buddha with ourselves, right now.
-Through hundreds of generations, we're connected in a direct and tangible way to the living, breathing, walking Buddha—who existed and was fully enlightened.
+Through hundreds of generations, we're connected in a direct and tangible way to the living, breathing, walking Buddha---who existed and was fully enlightened.
 We can easily forget that, because it may seem so far removed from our ordinary, day-to-day experience.
 So we need to make an effort to bring this trump card into consciousness.

 This can be especially useful any time we're having issues with monastic life or for lay people who might be struggling with doubt or with their